 Systemic therapy for advanced HCC

-This type of medication is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
+This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
 Medications are often given through an intravenous (IV) tube placed into a vein using a needle, an injection into a muscle or under the skin, or as a pill or capsule that is swallowed (orally).
-If you are given oral medications, be sure to ask your health care team about how to safely store and handle it.
+If you are given oral medications, be sure to ask your health care team about how to safely store and handle them.

 The types of medications used for advanced HCC include:

 The first-line treatment is the initial treatment given.
 First-line therapy options for advanced HCC include:

 The combination of bevacizumab (Avastin, see “Targeted therapy” below) with atezolizumab (Tecentriq, see "Immunotherapy" below) may be offered to some patients with advanced HCC.

 Targeted therapy with sorafenib (Nexavar) or lenvatinib (Lenvima) may be offered to people who are unable to receive atezolizumab with bevacizumab.
-See more under “Targeted therapies” below.
+See more under “Targeted therapy” below.

 A second-line treatment is given if the first-line treatment does not work.
 Second-line therapy options for advanced HCC include: